osg-htc/technology/docs/software/user-certs.md

         user@host $ cp usercred.p12 ~/.globus/
         user@host $ chmod go-rwx ~/.globus/userkey.pem ~/.globus/usercred.p12

+1. In order to find the Distinguished Name (DN), issuer and lifetime of a certificate:

+        :::console
+        user@host $ openssl x509 -in ~/.globus/usercert.pem -noout -subject -issuer -enddate

 1. To generate a proxy use the command `voms-proxy-init`.

         :::console
         user@host $ voms-proxy-init

-1. (Optional) If user certificates are not in the `.globus` then the path has to be passed to `voms-proxy-init`

-        :::console
-        user@host $ voms-proxy-init --cert /<PATH TO>/usercert.pem --key /<PATH TO>/userkey.pem

-1. In order to find the Distinguished Name (DN), issuer and lifetime of a certificate:

-        :::console
-        user@host $ openssl x509 -in /<PATH TO>/usercert.pem -noout -subject -issuer -enddate

 Revoking Your User Certificate